 Whichever of the two AES key lengths you choose, you’re pretty well protected – with AES 128-bit faster with a stronger key schedule, and AES-256-bit more resistant to brute force attacks and the quantum computers of the future.

 Which encryption algorithm is the best?

 AES is the clear winner when it comes to PDF encryption algorithms.
 It is approved even for protecting confidential US government information.

 While RC4 is still used by some tools for PDF encryption and decryption, it is considered insecure due to the security issues involved with using stream ciphers.
 As a result, encrypting PDF documents with RC4 is not recommended.

 It depends entirely on the encryption algorithm, the key length, implementation, and use case.

 If you’re just looking to protect your document in transit and at rest, PDF encryption software that provides 128-bit or 265-bit AES certificate encryption is fine.
 Bear in mind however that any permissions you apply are useless since they can be instantly removed.

-If you’re looking to secure your PDF against unauthorized sharing or editing, only a DRM solution with strong encryption will cut it.
+If you’re looking to how to share PDF files online without unauthorized sharing or editing, the answer is a DRM solution.